 9. User-Specific Security

-If you need to restrict certain users’ access to particular data sets, your BI platform should allow you to personalize your features and applications to individuals or groups of users.
+If you need to restrict certain users’ access to particular data sets, your BI tool should allow you to personalize your BI features and applications to individuals or groups of users.
 Some solutions provide user-specific data sources, where a single application pulls from different sources of data depending on who’s using the application.

 10. Open Integration